hatonthecat/wakingcode/README.md

 mklov not dir (Birth a directory without invoking dir, which is too authoritarian)

-Signeu = sigkil (neutralize a process rather than killing it, arguably more euphemistic but less biocentric)
+sigkil - > signeu (neutralize a process rather than killing it, arguably more euphemistic but less biocentric)

 Globally Inclusive Terms
 ------------------------